 Tranquil Shores: A Cocaine Addiction Treatment Center

 Cocaine goes by many names and can be taken through a variety of means, but in every case, it is a dangerously addictive stimulant drug.
 The U.S. is one of the largest consumers of cocaine worldwide.
-While our culture tends to associate cocaine use with fame and glamour, the reality is that drug addiction is a debilitating disease that is never glamorous.
+While our culture tends to associate cocaine use with fame and glamour, the realities of drug addiction are never glamourous.
 Still, the initial allure of drug use is a powerful force that draws many people in and gives way to addiction, leaving a person feeling as if they are destined to remain locked in their cycle of drug abuse.

 Cocaine Addiction Services at Tranquil Shores

 Cocaine addiction has claimed too many lives.
 In recent years, there has been a significant spike in the number of deaths related to cocaine overdose.
 If you are dealing with a cocaine addiction, don't continue down that dangerous road or assume that you can simply stop using on your own and leave your addiction behind without help.
 The best way to make a lasting change is to enter rehab, where we have a 3-to-1 client to counselor ratio to give you the personal attention you need.
 Tranquil Shores is a private drug and alcohol treatment center located in Tampa Bay, Florida, and is an excellent option for anyone seeking treatment for cocaine addiction.
 We have a location right by the beach so that you can feel safe and relaxed.

 Keep reading to learn more about why people become addicted to cocaine, the symptoms of cocaine addiction, and the long-term effects of cocaine use.
 On this page, we will also discuss why rehab is important to your cocaine addiction recovery and why Tranquil Shores is an ideal place to experience total recovery.